aster-hu/blog/_posts/2020-10-15-introduction to R.md

 library(openxlsx)
 ```

 Second step is to setup the working directory, which is the default folder to import/export documents.
+R only recognizes forward slash, which is contrary to Windows' backslash, so you would need to make changes if you are on Windows system.

 ```r
 setwd("/Users/aster/myworkingdir")